pandazki/pzformat/README.md

 </pre>

 ## Format by [<code>super+shift+o</code>,<code>super+shift+f</code>]
-Pzformat will auto split data into lines and try to format each line.
+PzFormat will auto split data into lines and try to format each line.